-Balancing and weighing diferent rights and interests is one of the most common metaphors and tests adopted by judges, politicians and policy makes.
-For example, the right to privacy of A is balanced against the right to freedom of expression of B or when a new suveillance law is adopted, it is said that national security outweighs the right to privacy.
+Balancing and weighing different rights and interests is one of the most common metaphors and tests adopted by judges, politicians and policy makes.
+For example, the right to privacy of A is balanced against the right to freedom of expression of B or when a new surveillance law is adopted, it is said that national security outweighs the right to privacy.
 Increasingly many people, however, have argued that the metaphor of balancing and weighing is misguided and even dangerous.
-My criticism of balancing also connects to the fact that I argue that privacy is not always/only an individual right and interest; there are aspects of privacy that cannot be 'outbalanced' by other interest.
-These aspects of privacy are absolute minimum conditions of constitutional democracies.
+My criticism of balancing also connects to the fact that I argue that privacy is not always/only an individual right and individual interest; there are aspects of privacy that cannot be 'outbalanced' by other interest.
+These aspects of privacy are minimum conditions of constitutional democracies and the rule of law.

 In this essay, I deal with 10 questions: